Evaluations

 Different types of data, or Mark Schemes, have slightly different approaches to the evaluations, but the underlying model applies to all.

-The evaluations are already defined as part of each mark scheme.
+The assessment bands are already defined as part of each mark scheme.
+Each assessment band will link to one of the four evaluations.

 When you first subscribe to Insight, this setup will be performed for you.
 If you need to change or define evaluations particular to your set up, this will require a member of the Insight team to action.